RichardRed0x/politeia-digest/issue-029.md

 Published Feb 9 by Haon | edited Feb 18 | 34 comments (+2)

-3,857 Yes votes, 6,393 No votes (38% Yes) - voter participation of 25%, support from 9% of tickets.
+Final voting figures: 3,857 Yes votes, 6,393 No votes (38% Yes) - voter participation of 25%, support from 9% of tickets.

 ## About this issue